aashmore/aashmore.github.io/index.md

 #### 2024

-**October:** Our paper [Deep learning lattice gauge theories](https://arxiv.org/abs/2405.14830) has been accepted for publication in [Physical Review B](https://prb.aps.org/) and  selected as an "Editors' Suggestion".
+**October:** Our paper [Deep learning lattice gauge theories](https://arxiv.org/abs/2405.14830) has been published in [Physical Review B](https://doi.org/10.1103/PhysRevB.110.165133) and selected as an "Editors' Suggestion".

 {% comment %}